WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Friendly Fire=1`
 0=disabled, 1=enabled;
-Allow arrow/spell damage between players in multiplayer even when friendly mode is on.
+Allow arrow/spell damage between players in multiplayer even when the friendly mode is on.

 ### `Test Bard=0`
 0=disabled, 1=enabled;
-Force the Bard character type to appear in hero selection menu.
+Force the Bard character type to appear in the hero selection menu.

 ### `Test Barbarian=0`
 0=disabled, 1=enabled;
-Force the Barbarian character type to appear in hero selection menu.
+Force the Barbarian character type to appear in the hero selection menu.

 ### `Experience Bar=0`
 0=disabled, 1=enabled;